Associate Editor, Villanova Sports and Entertainment Law Journal

 United States District Court for the Eastern District of Pennsylvania

 Edward S. Robson is the co-founder and managing shareholder of Robson & Robson, P.C. and focuses his practice on complex commercial litigation, corporate law and mergers and acquisitions.
-He has experience litigating a variety of commercial disputes, including those arising from breach of contract, unfair competition, shareholder conflicts and real estate transactions.
-Mr. Robson also advises clients on mergers and acquisitions, corporate restructuring and other types of commercial transactions.
+He has successfully litigated a variety of commercial matters, including those involving conflicts among owners of closely-held businesses, complex contractual claims, unfair competition and defamation and product disparagement.
+Mr. Robson also counsels clients on mergers and acquisitions, corporate restructuring and other types of commercial transactions.

 Mr. Robson serves as an adjunct professor at the Erivan K. Haub School of Business at St. Joseph’s University in Philadelphia where he teaches undergraduate and MBA students about the intersection of law and business strategy.
-He frequently writes and speaks on a variety of topics affecting business, including contributing to The Legal Intelligencer’s commercial litigation column.
+He frequently writes and speaks on a variety of topics affecting business.
+He is a regular contributor to The Legal Intelligencer’s commercial litigation column.

-Represented business owner in securing preliminary injunction against partner pursuant to the “anti-cybersquatting” provisions of the Lanham Act after partner commandeered business’s client portal to redirect customer inquiries to himself.
+Represented business owner in securing preliminary injunction against partner pursuant to the “anti-cybersquatting” provisions of the Lanham Act after partner commandeered the company’s client portal to redirect customer inquiries to himself.

 Represented minority owner of a multi-location retail business in asserting shareholder oppression and breach of fiduciary duty claims against the private equity fund majority owner.